izmalk/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/deploy/set-up-the-environment.md

 (how-to-deploy-set-up-the-environment)=
-# Set up the environment

-## How to set up a K8s cluster for Apache Spark
+# How to set up a K8s cluster for Apache Spark

 The Charmed Apache Spark solution requires an environment with: